-3.1.1 Alternative sustainable transport measures: shared transport
+3.1.1 Alternative sustainable transport measures

-To encourage a shift to more sustainable modes of transport, support may be given for residential development that does not meet adopted minimum car parking standards, where other sustainable transport infrastructure or services, is secured (or contributions towards them made), and where it can be demonstrated that any deviation will not lead to problems of indiscriminate parking in the locality.
+To encourage a shift to more sustainable modes of transport, support may be given for residential development that does not meet adopted minimum standards, where contributions towards sustainable transport infrastructure or services, is secured, and where it can be demonstrated that any deviation will not lead to problems of indiscriminate parking in the locality.

 Sustainable transport measures might include, for example, the introduction of some form of shared mobility schemes such as car clubs, pool cars, or cycle hire schemes.

-Initiatives such as these can play a role in supporting people to transition from car ownership, whilst still affording access to a bike or car when required for travel.
+Initiatives such as these can play a role in supporting people to transition from car ownership, whilst still affording access to a bike or vehicle when required for travel.
 Car clubs are most appropriate when paired with wider incentives, such as the wider management of residential parking, priority membership for residents, improvements in public transport and the provision of new active travel infrastructure.